 What if I don’t have both types of sugars: If you haven’t got both plain sugar and muscvado (or light brown cane) sugar, feel free to use either or.
 This will mainly affect the colour of the cake and muscvado sugar will give the tortes a more caramel-like flavour.

 Gluten-free Runeberg Torte recipe:

 The recipe is quite straightforward.
 It will take you about 30min to make if you need to chop your own almonds and grind cardamom.
-Overall with baking and cooling, you should be enjoying these in 1.5-2hours.
-If you want to moisten these with syrup, you want to give them several hours to absorb the liquid, preferably prepare them the day before serving and keep them covered before decorating.
+Overall with baking and cooling, you should be enjoying these in 1-2 hours depending on the size of cake.
+If you want to moisten these with syrup, you want to give them a couple of hours to soak up the liquid, I don’t feel gluten-free cakes need hours to soak in the syrup.

 The recipe makes 5-6 large tortes and 10-12 smaller ones if you use fairy cake casings.

 |100 g||softened butter (or dairy free margarine ‘baking block’)|

 |50 g (50ml)||granulated sugar (or caster sugar)|